vladlpavlov/Pythagoras/README.md

 As of now, Pythagoras team has implemented a P2P version of the backend.
-It allows to parallelize program execution by simply launching the program simultaneously on a swarm of local computers (e.g. desktops and laptops in your office or dorm).
+It allows to parallelize program execution by simply launching the program simultaneously on a swarm of local computers (e.g. desktops and laptops in your office or dormitory).

 The Pythagoras team is currently working on a reference implementation for AWS-based backend.
 Over time, we anticipate to have dozens of alternative backends.